vernisaz/simcom/README.md

 It isn't a drawback since the server exists on all platforms.
 Hopefully, more vendors will adopt the WS CGI soon and the list of supporting servers will be extended.

-Read a note in the above server description regarding running it in a background mode withous setup as a service.
+Read a note in the above server description regarding running it in a background mode without setup as a service.

 ## File upload
 The functionality handled by [upload CGI](https://github.com/vernisaz/simupload) project.
 Make sure that *upload URL*